How to add your LinkedIn profile to your resume

 When you copy the link to your LinkedIn profile, you don’t need to grab the entire URL.
 Here’s an example LinkedIn URL with the parts you don’t need to include crossed out:

-To be sure your link works, just copy and paste it into your browser to make sure it goes directly to your profile.
+To check that your link works, copy and paste it into your browser to make sure it goes directly to your profile.

 3. Paste the URL onto your resume

-The best place to put your LinkedIn URL is in your resume header with the rest of your contact information, like this:
+The best place to put your LinkedIn URL is in your resume’s header with the rest of your contact information, like this:

 Whether or not to hyperlink your LinkedIn URL